I. Name, Registered Office and Objects

 In the event of dissolution of the Association being decided upon (Article 9, section 6, and Article 10, paragraph 5), the Committee appoints the liquidators.

-Any surplus remaining after the repayment of debts, will be handed over in accordance with the decision of the General Meeting which has agreed upon the dissolution, to institutions devoted to research, study and education in tourism.
+Any surplus remaining after the repayment of debts, will be handed over in accordance with the decision of the General Meeting which has agreed upon the dissolution, to tax exempt not-for-profit institutions devoted to research, study and education in tourism.

 These By-Laws were approved by the General Meeting of the Association in Montreux on 2 September 1986.
-They include amendments which were approved by the General Meeting of Association in Breinerd (USA) on 29 August 2005, in Macau, (China) on 20 August 2007 and in Barcelona (Spain) on 29 August 2011.
+They include amendments which were approved by the General Meeting of Association in Breinerd (USA) on 29 August 2005, in Macau, (China) on 20 August 2007 in Barcelona (Spain) on 29 August 2011, in St.Gallen (Switzerland) on 9 May 2014, in Plzen (Czech Rep.) on 25 August 2014 and in Lijiang (China) on 24 August 2015.

 They supersede those approved by the inaugural meeting in Rome on 31 May 1951, and the General Meetings in Palermo on 23 June 1954, in Stresa on 24 September 1960,in Belgrade on 5 September 1975 and in Alexandria on 21 September 1978.